JAIST-KnOWLab/FinER-ABSA/README.md

 On the **implicit entity subset**, even the best models achieve only 0.67&ndash;0.76 F1, roughly ten points below explicit-entity performance, confirming that implicit reasoning remains an unsolved challenge.

+Comprehensive details of our benchmarking data can be assessed through this [link](https://www.notion.so/Model-Experiment-For-Paper-24cfccbeaf5780e6b200ec7c51d391f6)

 ## Annotation Process

 FinER-ABSA was annotated using a **Human-in-the-Loop (HITL)** framework: